-(a) newly hired regular full-time employees shall be enrolled in the Municipal Pension Plan upon completion of their probationary period, and shall continue in the Plan as a condition of employment.
+(a) Regular full-time employees shall be enrolled in the Municipal Pension Plan upon completion of their probationary period, and shall continue in the Plan as a condition of employment.

-(b) newly hired regular Community Health Workers to positions with a posted range of weekly hours of 35 to 40 shall be enrolled in the Municipal Pension Plan upon completion of their probationary period, and shall continue in the Plan as a condition of employment.
-For the purposes of this Article only, such Community Health Workers will be deemed to be regular full-time employees.
+(b) Regular Community Health Workers in positions with of weekly posted hours of 35 to 40 shall be enrolled in the Municipal Pension Plan upon completion of their probationary period, and shall continue in the Plan as a condition of employment.
+For the purposes of this article only, such Community Health Workers will be deemed to be regular full-time employees.

-Any new regular part-time employees, regular Community Health Workers not deemed to be regular full-time, and casual employees shall be eligible for enrolment in the Municipal Pension Plan in accordance with the provisions of the Public Sector Pension Plans Act and the Municipal Pension Plan Rules.
+(c) Regular part-time employees, regular Community Health Workers not deemed to be regular full-time, and casual employees shall be eligible for enrolment in the Municipal Pension Plan in accordance with the provisions of the Pension Benefits Standards Act and the Municipal Pension Plan Rules.
 The Rules currently provide that a person who has completed two years of continuous employment with earnings from an Employer of not less than 35% of the year's maximum pensionable earnings in each of two consecutive calendar years shall be enrolled in the Plan.
-This Rule will not apply when an eligible employee gives a written waiver to the Employer.
+This Rule will not apply when an employee covered by this section completes and provides a written waiver to the Employer declining participation in the plan.
+The waiver will be maintained on the employee's personnel file.